Last Updated on August 28, 2023 by Michelle Ball

-Legal Timeline To Complete an Evaluation for Special Education
+Legal Timeline To Complete an Initial Evaluation for Special Education

 If a parent sends correspondence requesting a student be assessed for special education, how fast does the school have to complete the initial student assessment and hold an IEP meeting?
-Sixty (60) days from the date they receive back the signed assessment plan.
+The assessment and IEP to review it must be held within sixty (60) days of the date the school receives the signed assessment plan.